karatelabs/karate/karate-gatling/README.md

 [This example](src/test/scala/mock/CatsChainedSimulation.scala) shows how you can use the `karateSet()` Gatling action to pipe data from the Gatling session (typically a feeder) into variables that Karate can access.

 #### `karate.callSingle()`
 A common need is to run a routine, typically a sign-in and setting up of an `Authorization` header only *once* - for all `Feature` invocations.
 Keep in mind that when you use Gatling, what used to be a single `Feature` in "normal" Karate will now be multiplied by the number of users you define.
-So [`callonce`](https://github.com/intuit/karate#callonce) won't be sufficient anymore.

-> IMPORTANT !
-We have seen teams bring down their identity or SSO service because they did not realize that every `Feature` for every virtual-user was making a "sign in" call to get an `Authorization` header.
-Please use `karate.callSingle()` or Gatling "feeders" properly as explained below.
+But [`callonce`](https://github.com/intuit/karate#callonce) is designed so that it will be "once for everything" when Karate is running in Gatling "perf" mode.

-You can use [`karate.callSingle()`](https://github.com/intuit/karate#hooks) in these situations and it will work as you expect.
-Ideally you should use [Feeders](#feeders) since `karate.callSingle()` will lock all threads - which may not play very well with Gatling.
+You can also use [`karate.callSingle()`](https://github.com/intuit/karate#hooks) in these situations.
+Ideally you should use [Feeders](#feeders) since `callonce` and `karate.callSingle()` will lock all threads - which may not play very well with Gatling.
 But when you want to quickly re-use existing Karate tests as performance tests, this will work nicely.

-Normally `karate.callSingle()` is used within the [`karate-config.js`](https://github.com/intuit/karate#karate-configjs) but it *can* be used at any point within a `Feature` if needed.
-Keep this in mind if you are trying to modify tests that depend on `callonce`.
-Also see the next section on how you can conditionally change the logic depending on whether the `Feature` is being run as a Gatling test or not.

 #### Detecting Gatling At Run Time
 You would typically want your feature file to be usable when not being run via Gatling, so you can use this pattern, since [`karate.get()`](https://github.com/intuit/karate#karate-get) has an optional second argument to use as a "default" value if the variable does not exist or is `null`.